 Rotterdam CT score of traumatic brain injury

-The Rotterdam CT score of traumatic brain injury is a relatively recently described classification aimed at improving prognostic evaluation of patients admitted with acute traumatic brain injuries.
+The Rotterdam CT score of traumatic brain injury is a relatively recently described classification aimed at improving prognostic evaluation of patients admitted with moderate or severe traumatic brain injuries.

 It was published in 2006 1 and is gaining in popularity.
 Along with the Marshall classification system, at the time of writing (June 2016), it is the most commonly used system to classify CT brain in traumatic brain injury.